HardlyDifficult/Tutorials/Chapter4.md

 <hr></details>
 <details><summary>Why store the impacted collider list?</summary>

 This component is disabling all colliders on the GameObject which were not already triggers.
 When we undo this change, we don't have a way to detect the colliders original state.
-We store list so we can change those colliders to not triggers anymore, without unintentially changing a collider which is always supposed to be a trigger.
+We store list so we can change those colliders to not triggers anymore, without unintentionally changing a collider which is always supposed to be a trigger.

 <hr></details>